SGZ-Creations/Factorio-Greener-Mining/README.md

 # Factorio Greener Mining
-A mod for Factoio that adds 5 new tiers of greener mining.
+A mod for Factoio that adds 5 new tiers for greener mining.